gageml/gage/tests/cmd-check.md

     ⤶
       Show and validate settings.
     ⤶
-      Shows Gage ML version, install location, and other configured settings.
+      Shows Gage version, install location, and other configured settings.
     ⤶
       To check a Gage file for issues, specify path.
     ⤶